News World India: News World India & The CSR Journal

 News World India has collaborated with The CSR Journal.
 The CSR Journal is a digital news publication headquartered in Mumbai, India.
 The CSR Journal works with policymakers, not-for-profit organizations, non-governmental organizations, leading corporate houses and various stakeholders.
 With this collaboration, News World India has extended its reach in Central India (Madhya Pradesh) by launching a news studio at Indore.

 Network Availability

 The broadcast of News World India had been discontinued in November 2019.
 It's not available on any platform.

 Notable people

 Ajita Jain joined as an Executive Editor and relaunched the channel successfully in September 2018 as a part of her second innings.
-She brings with her the vast experience of broadcast journalism on national and international level along with her expertise as a highly balanced News Anchor.